What is Malvertising?

 There are 560,000 new pieces of malware detected every day, according to a report by AV-Test Institute.
 Malware is one of the most notorious threats to cybersecurity out there.
 However, there's a lesser-known type of malware called malvertising.
 Malvertising is a trap anyone could fall for, and businesses are susceptible to it.

-Malware is software designed to cause damage to a computer, server, user, or network.
-In relation, malvertising is when malware is incorporated into an online advertisement.
 It’s typically found on web browsers and other internet-connected programs that look like legitimate websites, which is why many people often get fooled.
-After clicking into a malvertisement, hackers can quickly access sensitive information such as usernames, passwords, credentials, etc.
+After users click online ads, hackers can quickly access sensitive information such as usernames, passwords, credentials, etc.

 How Does Malvertising Work?